robojumper/ModAchievementSystem/documentation/documentation.md

 A good way to avoid conflicts is to prefix this with something like your Mod's initials + Achievement.

 The four images are fallback images you can use in case you lack artistic talent.
 I might update these images in the future.
+Since the 15.01.2017 patch, you don't have to add these four lines.
+These images are used by default.

 The points are used for completion calculation and give your users a good impression on what Achievements are easy, difficult and so on.